 Thanks to government regulations, power plants in general are cleaner than they used to be.
 As a result of state and federal laws requiring pollution controls, ozone levels have fallen dramatically.
 A University of Maryland (UMD) study published in 2016 also found a bonus to this cleaner air: less nitrogen oxides coming from power plants helped produce cleaner streams and rivers.

-It's Time for EPA to Step In
+Maryland Calls for EPA to Step In

 "Maryland has been working with upwind states to reduce the smog that comes from their smokestacks and is breathed in by Marylanders, but we now need the EPA to step in," said Maryland Secretary of the Environment Ben Grumbles.
 "We're not asking for anything that we're not already doing in Maryland.
 This common-sense approach—running the pollution controls that are already installed but are not always being used in out-of-state power plants—is the single biggest step we can take to protect our citizens' lungs and health and level the regulatory playing field for our businesses."